-- 1- Sociometric analysis - 2- Preparation of tools for socio-economic status. - 3- Assessing cultural diversity - 4- Students will be preparing an assignment on the above mentioned issues and make a presentation
+- 1- Sociometric analysis - 1- Read classical texts for discussion: Durkheim- Education, Its Nature, and its Role; Mannheim- The Historical Character of Educational Aims; Althusser- Ideology and Ideological State Apparatus, Michael Apple: Official Knowledge; - 4-2-Preparation of tools for socio-economic status. - 2-3- Assessing cultural diversity in a school, class etc. - 4- Seminar presentation by students on selected themes leading to discussion - 3-5- Students will be preparing an assignment on the above mentioned issues and make a presentation